Skip to main content

 Expand description

-A format-agnostic representation of a single data row
+A format-agnostic representation of one input row.

 §Fields

-All fields use Pmetrics conventions:
+All fields use the public labeling conventions:

 • evid: 0=observation, 1=dose, 4=reset/new occasion